SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/faq.md

 ![Swift language and platform metadata](/images/language-and-platforms-full-metadata.png)

 **Note:** Unfortunately, `Package.swift` does not currently support platform metadata that includes Linux compatibility.
 If this ever changes, the Swift Package Index will support it.

 ---

+<h3 id="incompatible-license">Why are some licenses orange?</h3>

+If a package is showing in an orange lozenge rather than a green one, it is for one of two reasons:

+1. We are unable to detect the license of the package.
+2. The license chosen by the package authors is incompatible with the terms and conditions of the App Store.

+#### Unknown License

+If the package license is showing as "Unknown License", it means the code is unlicensed, or we have been unable to detect a license.
+We get this information directly from GitHub, so if you are the package author and would like to fix this, please [see their documentation](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository#detecting-a-license).
+The Swift Package Index will update licenses about an hour after GitHub recognises a valid license.

+Be extremely cautious about including unlicensed code in any of your projects.

+#### Incompatible license

+If the package license shows in an orange lozenge but does *not* say "Unknown License", then the package is using a license which is incompatible with the App Store like any version of the GPL or LGPL.

+Be extremely cautious about including GPL licensed code if you are planning to submit the app containing the library to the App Store.
+These licenses are not compatible with App Store terms and conditions.

+---